Hadryan/Music-Recommendation-System-2/README.md

 </div>

-You can find the entirely whole framework for recommendation system, including backend, frontend, and users.
+You can find the entirely whole framework for recommendation work above, including backend (prediction model for recommendation), frontend, and users.
 But here, we just built a music recommendation system, which based on previous music play amount of users.
 There are three kinds of methods using in this project:

 - Recommendation System Ⅰ: based on the top list of music
 - Recommendation System Ⅱ: based on the similarity of music